 Delay the order when it is interrupted

-The save-for-later allows you to delay the current orders which have not been processed yet.
+The save-for-later allows you to delay the orders that have not been processed yet.

 Let’s imagine when a customer is on the go and she requires you to complete her orders immediately.
 Meanwhile, you are processing several other orders.